ejetaxeblevich/Improved3D/README.md

     <event timeout="1" eventid="GE_TIME_PERIOD" />
 	<script>
         --Turning on the camera's flight, I set a point in space where I want to hover the car/object.
+        --Ativate the trigger in the console.
-        --I write it to a global variable:
+        --I record the camera position in a global variable:
         GL_gde = GetCameraPos()

         --Then I create the Urals at this point: